stellarator22/e-field-computation/README.md

 --------------------------------------------------

--Compute Electric Potential and Field: Calculate the electric potential and field for different cathode configurations (1, 2, 3, or 13 rings).
+-Calculate the electric potential and field for different cathode configurations (1, 2, 3, or 13 rings).

--2D Cross-Section Visualization: Visualize cross-sectional slices of the electric field magnitude.
+-Visualize cross-sectional slices of the electric field magnitude.

--3D Visualization: Interactive 3D visualization of the cathode rings and the cross-sectional plane.
+-Interactive 3D visualization of the cathode rings and the cross-sectional plane.

--Interactive Controls: Adjust viewing parameters (Alpha, Beta, Height) using sliders and buttons.
+- Adjust viewing parameters (Alpha, Beta, Height) using sliders and buttons.

--Electric Field Lines: Option to display electric field lines on the 2D plot with adjustable density.
+-Option to display electric field lines on the 2D plot with adjustable density.

--Load/Save Computation Data: Load previously saved computation data or save current data for future use.
+-Load previously saved computation data or save current data for future use.

--Media Creation: Create animated videos sweeping through parameters with customizable settings.
+-Create animated videos sweeping through parameters with customizable settings.

--Capture Cross-Section: Capture and save the current cross-section image.
+-Capture and save the current cross-section image.

--Visualization Adjustments: Adjust Gaussian blur and scale coefficient for enhanced visualization.
+-Adjust Gaussian blur and scale coefficient for enhanced visualization.

--Simulation Summary: View computation details such as iteration count, computation time, and parameters.
+-View computation details such as iteration count, computation time, and parameters.

 --------------------------------------------------